 Oregon Medical Board Information

-Oregon Health and Science University recently published downloadable Guidelines for Safe Chronic Opioid Therapy Prescribing for Patients with Chronic Non-Cancer Pain.
+Oregon Health & Science University recently published downloadable Guidelines for Safe Chronic Opioid Therapy Prescribing for Patients with Chronic Non-Cancer Pain.
 The guidelines address topics such as health, pain and functional assessments, management of opioid risk and what to do when diversion is suspected.

 The Oregon Prescription Drug Monitoring Program (PDMP) is a database that allows prescribers of controlled substances to access a patient’s prescription history.